Dental Bite and Its Effect on the Face Shape

 It’s interesting to note that the jawline we’re endowed with and haven’t much control over affects the way we look.
 It could be in the form of overbite or underbite.
 However, it has the power to make people feel a slight ‘complex’ over the way they look.
 Let’s see how.

 Before we proceed, let’s first understand what’s a dental overbite.
 It refers to the extent that the upper teeth overlap with the lower ones.
 Generally, a bite that’s almost 4-10 mm deep is a deep overbite.
 It’s also known as malocclusion, which the Burbank dentist says, needs treatment.

 With such a deep bite, the chin of the person appears recessive or is pushed back by the upper jawline.
 Burbank dentist Dr. Sahakyan says that most often, it’s difficult to understand the inherent connection between the jawline and facial looks.
 In fact, some patients might even suffer from low self-esteem.
 This is because they feel that their face, head, and neck are not in harmony with each other.

 Such people may have lower jaws that look small, a lower face that looks unusually short, thin lips, and a small chin.
 Moreover, such people tend to have short round faces, very similar to those of the elderly.

 Most importantly, your expert dentist in Burbank explains how bite affects overall health too.

 Effects of Dental Bite on Health

-Research proves that stress resulting from the condition malocclusion (wrong dental bite) reduces the quality of life, health rate, and longevity of the person.
-The problem tends to affect not just the facial shape but a person’s speech, chewing and grinding ability too.
+Research proves that stress resulting from the condition of malocclusion (wrong dental bite) reduces the quality of life, health rate, and longevity of the person.
+The problem tends to affect not just the facial shape but a person’s speech, chewing, and grinding ability too.
 When upper and lower jaws fail to rub against each other because of misalignment, routine tasks like chewing become daunting.